MattMiles95/PP5_Inspyre_Frontend/README.md

 ### User Stories

 When originally designing Inspyre, I created a Project (organised via a kanban board) in GitHub, containing a list of User Stories that set out my intended features.
 These User Stories can be viewed [here](https://github.com/users/MattMiles95/projects/8/views/1).

-## Logic

-I discuss the logic for Inspyre (including my Entity Relationship Diagrams), in the README for my backend repo.
-[Click here]() to check it out.

 ## Design